gilbva/shrike/README.md

 # Services

-A service in **ShrikeIoC** is nothing else than a class or generic type used to inject components that extends from or implement it.
+A service in **Shrike** is nothing else than a class or generic type used to inject components that extends from or implement it.
 If a component extends from a class or implements an interface, it is said that the component provides that service.

 ```java
 public interface MyService